General Education Requirements

 Learning Outcomes

-To assist students in achieving the goals above, the courses included in the General Education model incorporate some combination of the learning outcomes.
+To assist students in achieving the goals above, the courses included in the General Education program incorporate some combination of the learning outcomes.
 The outcomes as they relate to the goals for the various types of General Education courses are listed below:

 Core Competencies Learning Outcomes: